johncoleman83/bootcampschool-low_level_programming/README.md

   * System calls
   * Difference between a function and a system call

+* 0x16-doubly_linked_lists

+  * What is a doubly linked list
+  * How to use doubly linked lists

+* 0x17-dynamic_libraries

+  * What is a dymanic library
+  * how does dynamic lib work
+  * how to create dynamic lib and how to use it
+  * What is the environment variable $LD_LIBRARY_PATH and how to use it
+  * What are the differences between static and shared libraries
+  * Basic usage nm, ldd, ldconfig

+* 0x18-stacks_queues_lifo_fifo

+  * contains a submodule for monty project: https://github.com/johncoleman83/monty

 ## Author

 David John Coleman II.
 Check out my website [davidjohncoleman.com](http://www.davidjohncoleman.com/)